How to Grow Ranunculus: The Complete Guide

 When to Plant Ranunculus

 Ranunculus are planted at different times, depending on your situation.
-For gardeners in USDA zones 8 tp 10, the corms can be planted outside in autumn for early spring blooms.
+For gardeners in USDA Zones 8 to 10, the corms can be planted outside in autumn for early spring blooms.
 The benefit of planting in fall is they will bloom earlier than spring-planted corms and possibly for longer.

 The trick with planting ranunculus corms is to pay attention to the weather patterns in your area and plan accordingly.
 Planting them too late is the most common error.
 Also, remember: corms must not freeze.
 While the plants can tolerate a touch of frost, frozen corms will rot when they thaw.

-For those planting in spring, start the pre-sprout process (see below) about four weeks before your last frost date.
+For those planting in spring, start the pre-sprout process (see below) about 4 weeks before your last frost date.

 How to Plant Ranunculus

 Before planting or pre-sprouting, soak ranunculus corms in cool water for 3 to 4 hours.
-Don’t soak longer than four hours.
+Don’t soak longer than 4 hours.
 The corms will swell as they absorb water

 To pre-sprout ranunculus:

-• Sort through and discard any corms which appear to be rotting or decaying.
+• Sort through and discard any corms that appear to be rotting or decaying.

 • Fill a seed starting tray with about an inch of moist—but not wet—potting mix.

 • Lay out the corms in the tray, spaced quite closely together.
 They can be almost touching.
-The corms should be right-side up so they look like they might crawl away.
+The corms should be right side up so they look as if they might crawl away.

 • Cover the corms with an inch or less of moist potting mix.

 • Place the tray in a cool, dark location.
 An unheated basement or garage might be perfect, as long as it’s dark.
-Fifty degrees is about perfect.
+50°F is about perfect.

-• In about ten days, small white roots should be visible, indicating they’re ready for planting.
+• In about 10 days, small white roots should be visible, indicating they’re ready for planting.

 To plant ranunculus corms: